Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 Docker image:
 - Custom Docker image documentation with already included browsers can be found [here](https://github.com/microsoft/playwright/tree/master/docs/docker).

+The Playwright team has just released a Record & Replay [CLI tool](https://github.com/microsoft/playwright-cli) that can be used to generate Playwright test scripts in JavaScript.
+This is also a great way to learn the Playwright API.
+Run **npx playwright-cli codegen** in your terminal and try it out now!

 2. Selenium

 - JavaScript documentation can be found [here](https://www.selenium.dev/selenium/docs/api/javascript/).